The 2014 Programme - Updated details

 In 2014 only, VTBS will be a one-week event, from the afternoon of Sunday 27th July to lunchtime on Friday 1st August.

-In addition to the Inaugural Lecture in nearby St Giles' Church on the opening Sunday, each week has a separate programme comprising 19 one hour sessions.
-In both weeks the two main courses cover Old and New Testament topics and consist of four lectures, three related 'Readings' in which exegetical and translation issues are discussed; and a concluding question and answer session.
-There is also a separate supplementary series of three lectures.
+In addition to the Inaugural Lecture in nearby St Giles' Church on the opening Sunday, the week's programme will comprise 20 one hour sessions.
+The two main courses cover Old and New Testament topics.
+Each main course consists of four lectures, two related 'Readings' in which exegetical and translation issues are discussed; and a concluding question and answer session.
+There are also two separate supplementary series of three lectures each.
 Optional daily language classes in biblical Greek or Hebrew are available.